Skip to main content

 • Sequence — the touch cadence and follow-up plan

-• Budget — the mission’s own AI budget
+• Budget — the job’s own AI budget

 • Autonomy — how much it may do without asking (you set this)